TEN-framework/TEN-Agent/README.md

 ### Run Voice Agent Locally

 Of course, you are more than welcome to run our voice agent locally.
-We have a Docker image ready for you to build and run the agent on both macOS and Windows.
+We have a Docker image ready for you to build and run the voice agent on both macOS and Windows.

 #### Mac with Apple Silicon